Helium Network

 The Helium Network is a wireless system composed of two distinct networks: one for Internet of things (IoT) devices using LoRaWAN and another for mobile phone coverage using Wi-Fi hotspots.

 Both the IoT and Mobile networks are tied to the cryptocurrency Helium Network Token (symbol HNT).
 Nodes on the networks may be owned and placed by individuals in places like homes or offices, and owners of nodes are rewarded for their participation in the networks in payments of HNT.

-Nova Labs plays a central role in its development and operation, alongside the nonprofit Helium Foundation.
-Amir Haleem is the founder and CEO of Nova Labs.

 History

 The Helium Network was begun by Helium, Inc. in 2013, as a network of LoRa gateway hotspots which could be deployed throughout an area by agreements with building owners, typically paid in conventional currency.

 In 2017, the company's funds were running low, so it switched to a new strategy: offering individuals payment in cryptocurrency to operate individually owned nodes in their homes or offices.
 These individually owned nodes were purchased at costs of up to $500 each, and the payments to owners vary based on data usage but can be as low as $.10 a month.
 Hotspot operators would also have a vote in the operation of the network.

 In 2021, Helium partnered with Dish Network to deploy thousands of Helium hotspots across Dish's nationwide cellular network, further expanding Helium's reach.

 In March 2022, Helium Inc. rebranded to Nova Labs Inc. and raised $200 million in a funding round led by Tiger Global Management and Andreessen Horowitz.

 In August 2022, Helium integrated with the 5G network.
-Helium 5G utilizes a decentralized approach, building a cellular network powered by new kinds of Helium Hotspots equipped with 5G radios.
-These hotspots, deployed by individuals or businesses, provide local coverage and relay data within the network.
+Helium 5G utilized a decentralized approach, building a cellular network powered by new kinds of Helium Hotspots equipped with 5G radios.
+These hotspots, deployed by individuals or businesses, provided local coverage and relay data within the network.

 Reports in July 2022 alleged that Helium falsely had claimed Lime and Salesforce as partners and customers, despite neither company having a formal relationship with Helium.
 Nova Labs CEO Amir Haleem has disputed these claims.

 In 2022, Nova Labs (then operating as Helium Inc.) acquired FreedomFi, a company building open source tools for deploying decentralized 5G networks using CBRS spectrum.
 The acquisition brought together teams working on community-driven wireless infrastructure, laying the groundwork for Helium’s expansion into cellular networking.